hasura/graphql-engine/README.md

 Hasura GraphQL Engine is a performant GraphQL server that provides a **ready-to-use GraphQL API over Postgres** by auto-generating a GraphQL schema and corresponding resolvers.

-* Make powerful queries: built-in filtering, pagination and pattern search arguments and operators
+* Make powerful queries: built-in filtering, pagination, and pattern search arguments and operators
-* ??: add it to an existing, living Postgres database
+* Work with your Postgres database : point it to an existing, living Postgres database to get instant GraphQL API
 * Fine-grained access control: dynamic access control that integrates with your auth
-* Lightweight & blazing fast: stats + link to Performance Benchmarks section
+* Lightweight & blazing fast: 15MB docker image; ~50MB RAM @ 1000 req/s; multi-core aware
 * Dev friendly: Admin UI & Rails-inspired schema migrations
 * Postgres ❤️: supports Postgres types (PostGIS/geo-location, etc.), turns views to *graphs*, trigger stored functions or procedures with mutations